 John J. Marchi is named for the New York State Senator who served in a variety of Senate and other community leadership roles.
 Senator Marchi was born in Staten Island, and received high honors from numerous academic, political and community oriented organizations and committees.
 Marchi entered service on May 20, 2005.

 Spirit of America entered service on April 4, 2006.

 Barberi Class Boats

-There are two ships in this class, Andrew J. Barberi and the Samuel I. Newhouse.
-The Barberi entered service in 1981 and the Newhouse in 1982.
-Each boat carries 5,200 passengers, with a crew of 15.
-The boats are 310 feet long, 69 feet 10 inches wide, with a draft of 13 feet 6 inches, 3,335 gross tonnage, service speed of 16 knots, and 7,000 horsepower.
+There is one ship in this class, the Samuel I. Newhouse.
+The Newhouse entered service in 1982.
+The boat carries 5,200 passengers, with a crew of 15.
+The boat is 310 feet long, 69 feet 10 inches wide, with a draft of 13 feet 6 inches, 3,335 gross tonnage, service speed of 16 knots, and 7,000 horsepower.

 Austen Class Boats

 There are two sister ships, Alice Austen and John A. Noble, in this class, which began service in 1986.
 Each boat carries 1,107 passengers, with a crew of 9.
 The boats are 207 feet long, 40 feet wide, with a draft of 8 feet, 6 inches, 499 gross tonnage, service speed of 16 knots, and 3,200 horsepower.